CentreSecuriteIA/textbook/includes/abbreviations.md

 *[LMM]: Large Multimodal Model.
 An AI model that can take in and produce multiple forms of data (such as both text and images).
 *[LMMs]: Large Multimodal Model.
 An AI model that can take in and produce multiple forms of data (such as both text and images).
-*[Multimodal]: An AI model that can take in and produce multiple forms of data (such as both text and images).
+*[Multimodal model]: An AI model that can take in and produce multiple forms of data (such as both text and images).
 *[multimodal system]: An AI model that can take in and produce multiple forms of data (such as both text and images).
-*[multimodal model]: *[multimodal AI]: An AI model that can take in and produce multiple forms of data (such as both text and images).
+*[multimodal model]: An AI model that can take in and produce multiple forms of data (such as both text and images).

 *[CEV]: Coherent Extrapolated Volition.
 *[CAV]: Coherent Aggregated Volition.